Alexander Roslin: Career

 In Paris he was a protégé of François Boucher and his work rapidly became fashionable.
 He was chosen as a member of the French Art Academy, to which his wife also belonged.
 His early portraits are painted in bright, cool colours, and show the influence of Jean-Marc Nattier and Hyacinthe Rigaud.

-Around the 1760s he started using daring colouring in his paintings, such as in the portrait of his wife, Lady with Veil (1768), and the Jennings Family (1769).
+Around the 1760s he started using daring colouring in his paintings, such as in the portrait of his wife, The Lady with the Veil (1768), and the Jennings Family (1769).

 Roslin had great technical skill in painting the surfaces and texture of precious materials such as fabrics and jewels, but was also adept at capturing his sitters at their best.
 In Paris he soon became one of the foremost portraitists of his time, valued mostly for practiced rendering of luxurious fabrics and gentle complexions: "Satin, skin?
 Go to Roslin."
 His portraits of members of the French aristocracy show sensitivity and taste and also psychological insight, although changes in taste might make his faces seem "stiff and lifeless" to some observers today.
 In 1765 he scored a significant triumph when his portrait of Louis, Duke of La Rochefoucauld and his family, painted in competition with Jean-Baptiste Greuze, was awarded the prize.
 He also painted several portraits of members of the French royal family and foreign princes, including the Swedish king Gustav III and his brothers.
 In the second half of the 18th century, having one's portrait painted by Roslin was the highpoint of public esteem.
 In 1771 Roslin, although a foreigner (often called Roslin le suédois, "Roslin the Swede"), was awarded a pension and a free apartment in the Louvre.
 The following year he was awarded the Royal Order of Vasa by his native country, after which he was also called Roslin le Chevalier ("Roslin the knight").

 He was often surrounded by Swedish visitors to Paris, such as Peill.
 He was also a good friend of the influential Swedish politician Count Carl Gustaf Tessin.
 After his wife's death, during the years 1774–75, Roslin visited Sweden, where he had been elected a member of the Royal Swedish Academy of Arts, oddly enough as a foreign honorary member.
 During the visit, he painted the members of the Swedish royal family, his self-portrait while painting the king, and also portraits of the statesman Carl Fredrik Scheffer and the naturalist Carl Linnaeus.

 On his way back to Paris he visited St. Petersburg, where he painted several portraits of Empress Catherine II of Russia and some notable portraits of Russian aristocrats between 1775 and 1777.
 Catherine tried to persuade him to stay in her service, but Roslin declined and returned to France.
 He died in Paris on 5 July 1793 of natural causes after surviving the French Revolution and outliving many of his patrons; at that time he was the wealthiest artist in Paris.